bloomberg/chef-bach/bootstrap.md

 Registering VMs for PXE boot
 ============================

-Once you have provisioned the local Chef server (via Vagrant or bootstrap_chef.sh), you will need to register the bcpc-vm1, bcpc-vm2, and bcpc-vm3 VMs before they can boot.
+Once you have provisioned the local Chef server, you will need to register the bcpc-vm1, bcpc-vm2, and bcpc-vm3 VMs before they can boot.

 When using vagrant you can register the remaining VMs like this :